Evil

 Awareness

-We understand many of our own needs from birth and must be taught others’, so everyone is born selfish.
+We understand many of our needs from birth and must be taught others’, so everyone is born selfish.
 Selfishness merely requires not thinking about anyone else.
 This is technically evil, but normative enough that we give plenty of grace for it.

 As we grow, continuing to care more about ourselves than others will develop that selfishness into evil.
 In that sense, everyone is born a little evil and must be trained against it by their parents by demonstrating how our actions can affect others.